The Friends of the Concord Free Public Library present

 Blue Nguyen is a Vietnamese non-binary lesbian poet, artist, and organizer.
 Inspired by cartography and traditional symbolism in Viet architecture and culture–they research the architecture of grief, giving thanks, and livelihood.
 They work with poetic syntax, oral history, Vietnamese traditional woodworking, textile, and fiber techniques using organic materials.
 Their artistic journey began with poetry as a translation on grief, an act of prayer.
 Now as they research using materials off the page, their work questions what can a poem be made of– prayer as poetics, poetics as prayer.
 Material as an altar.

 In their free time they enjoy creating mixed media art using anything they can find in their apartment, weaving with yarn and fibers, learning how to woodwork, making sweet and slow breakfast in the morning with their girlfriend/người yêu, and singing bird songs to the moon.
-Blue's poems explore translation as an act of weaving time and grief, as prayer, as apology. much of blue's work is an ode to their ancestors, their family (chosen and not chosen), their lesbian (t4t) love, and queer viet grief and joy.
+Blue's poems explore translation as an act of weaving time and grief, as prayer, as apology.
+Much of Blue's work is an ode to their ancestors, their family (chosen and not chosen), their lesbian (t4t) love, and queer viet grief and joy.

 Their art is most recently featured at 50 Arrow Gallery in a duo-collab exhibit with their người yêu titled, What the River Sees.
 Their poetry can be found at Palette Poetry, Glass: A Journal of Poetry, Peach Mag, and more.
 Nominated for Best of the Net Anthology and Best New Poets Anthology, their debut book Hey Siri, What Time is it in Vietnam? is out now with GameOverBooks.